prathammalviya1/Music-Instruments-Guide/README.md

 </div>

 <div align="center">
-  Made with ❤️ by Pratham Malviya & Niraj Kumar Sahu.
+  Made with ❤️ by Our Team.
 </div>